ami-iit/paper_rapetti_2023_icra_ergonomic_payload_lifting/README.md

 - [Visualizer for multi-agent interaction](modules/MultiRobotVisualizer/README.md)
 - [Simulink controllers for human-robot collaboration](whole-body-controllers/README.md)

+Human models can be generated using the [`human-model-generator`](https://github.com/ami-iit/human-model-generator) python tool.

 ## Citing this work

 If you find the work useful, please consider citing: